* * *

 I searched on Amazon and was amazed to see that no one else has used this title for a book.
-I’m going to keep my new title under wraps, until my memoir is ready to publish.
+(I’m going to keep my new title under wraps for now, until my memoir is ready to publish.)

 I also recommend Brooke Warner and Linda Joy Myers book, Breaking Ground On Your Memoir.
 I’ve read dozens of how to write books, and this one has the most practical advice for memoir writing.
 Especially if, like me, you keep getting STUCK.

-If you are struggling with trauma issues, I urge you to read a wonderful book that I am currently reading, Harvard psychiatrist Bessel van der Kolk’s The Body Keeps The Score.
+If you are struggling with trauma issues, I urge you to read a wonderful book that I am currently reading, Bessel van der Kolk’s The Body Keeps The Score.

-What I love about this book is the way Dr. van der Kolk explains, with pictures of cat scans and fMRI images, exactly how trauma affects the brain.
+What I love about this book is the way Dr. van der Kolk explains, with pictures of CAT scans and fMRI images, exactly how trauma affects the brain.
 Finally, my peculiarities and struggles in life make perfect sense!
-He also explains, using double blind scientific studies, what kinds of therapeutic treatments work for trauma and which ones don’t work.
-Straight talk therapy is one that does not help PTSD.
-Medications, except for short term emergency use, also do not get at the root issues, and their side effects often make things worse.
-(Trigger Warning: his book has details about the history of some of his trauma patients that I wish he had left out.
-But even so, his book is helpful enough, that it is worth the risk of being triggered.)
+He also explains, using double blind scientific studies, what kinds of therapeutic treatments work for trauma, and which ones don’t work.
+Talk therapy, for example, does NOT help PTSD.
+Prescription medications, which may be useful for short term emergency use, do not get at the root issues, and their side effects often make things worse in the long run.
+(Trigger Warning: Dr. van der Kolk’s book includes a lot of details about the history of some of his trauma patients that I wish he had left out.
+But even so, his book is so helpful overall, that I believe it is worth the risk of being triggered.)

-If you are feeling alone, rejected, hopeless, broken, over-exposed and full of shame and self-blame, the way I was feeling when I freaked out and made my blog private, I offer you the one thing that has helped me the most with all of those miserable feelings:
+If you are feeling rejected and alone, hopeless, broken, and carrying a load of shame and self-blame, which is how I was feeling when I freaked out and made my blog private, I offer you the one thing that has helped me the most with all of those miserable feelings:

 Out of my distress I called on the Lord; The Lord answered me and set me free.
 The Lord is on my side; I will not fear.
 What can [mere] man do to me? ~Psalm 118:5-6 (Amplified Bible)

-When I am frightened and my PTSD is triggered, I don’t have the ability to turn off my fear.
+When I am frightened and my PTSD is triggered, I don’t have the ability to just snap my fingers and turn off my fear, through sheer willpower alone.
 But as Mark Twain said: “Courage does not mean the absence of fear and doubt.
 Courage means moving ahead in spite of fear and doubt.”

-I believe that’s what the Bible means when it says “fear not.”
-Although I sometimes feel fearful emotions, I refuse to let fear stop me from doing what I believe God has called me to do.
+I believe that’s what the Bible means when it says to “fear not.”
+Although I sometimes feel fearful emotions, I refuse to let the emotion of fear STOP ME from doing what I believe God has called me to do.